Anxious Right Now? Quick Reframe

 AI Fortune Telling

 Predicting a specific negative AI future as though you can see it clearly.
+This distortion is especially common during periods of AI hype cycle anxiety, when breathless headlines make catastrophic timelines feel inevitable.

 Anxious thought